Massive MIMO Radar for Target Detection: Concluding remarks and discussions

 \section{Concluding remarks and discussions}

 The detection problem in co-located MIMO radar systems was analysed in this paper.
 A robust Wald-type detector was proposed and its asymptotic performance investigated when the virtual spatial antenna channels $N=M_TM_R$ goes to infinity.
-Specifically, we showed that, under $H_0$, the asymptotic distribution of the proposed Wald test tends to the one of a central $\chi$-squared random variable irrespective of the actual, generally unknown, disturbance pdf.
-The asymptotic distribution under $H_1$ was provided as well.
-These results were achieved by combining the paradigm of large-scale, \virg{Massive}, MIMO radar systems with the misspecification theory, under the assumption of a very general autoregressive model for the observation data.
-The purpose of analysing the asymptotic performance when $N\to \infty$ is not that we advocate the deployment of radars with a nearly infinite number of virtual antennas.
+Specifically, the CFAR property of the proposed detector for the asymptotic regime $N\to \infty$ and the wide family of disturbance processes satisfying Assumption \ref{assumption_mix} was mathematically proved and validated through numerical simulations. {The purpose of analysing the asymptotic performance when $N\to \infty$ is not that we advocate the deployment of radars with a nearly infinite number of virtual antennas.
 The importance of asymptotics is instead what it tells us about practical systems with a finite number of antennas.
 Indeed, our main results imply that we can always satisfy performance requirements by deploying sufficiently many virtual antennas $N$, without any a priori knowledge of the disturbance statistics.
-Our numerical results showed that a pre-assigned value of $\overline{P_{FA}}=10^{-4}$ can be achieved with $N\ge 10^4$ with non-Gaussian, stable autoregressive disturbance models of order $p = 3$ and $6$.
-Such a minimum number of antenna elements defines the so-called Massive MIMO regime.
+Our numerical results showed that a pre-assigned value of $\overline{P_{FA}}=10^{-4}$ can be achieved with $N=M_TM_R\ge 10^4$ with non-Gaussian, stable autoregressive disturbance models of order $p = 3$ and $6$.
+This defines the so-called Massive MIMO regime of the radar.}